 Half a million people crowded the north-eastern Indian town of Patna yesterday (9 October) to pay their last respects to jayaprakash Narayan.

-Half a million people crowded the north-eastern Indian town of Patna yesterday (9 October) to pay their last respects to jayaprakash Narayan.
+Background: Half a million people crowded the north-eastern Indian town of Patna yesterday (9 October) to pay their last respects to jayaprakash Narayan.
 Known as the "Nations Conscience", Mr. Narayan a pacifist and staunch opponent of Mrs. Gandhi's emergency regime, died on Monday (8 October) of a heart attack.